imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 ### Authentication parameter generation

-In case you are looking to implement client-side file upload, you are going to need a `token`, `expiry` timestamp, and a valid `signature` for that upload.
+If you want to implement client-side file upload, you will need a `token`, `expiry` timestamp, and a valid `signature` for that upload.
 The SDK provides a simple method that you can use in your code to generate these authentication parameters for you.

 {% hint style="danger" %}
 The Private API Key should never be exposed in any client-side code.
-You must always generate these authentication parameters on the server side.
+Instead, you must always generate these authentication parameters on the server side.
 {% endhint %}

 ```